 Different ways you can vote

-In order to vote you will need to be on the electoral register; please go to the Register to Vote.
+In order to vote you will need to be on the electoral register.
+See: Register to vote.

-If you would like a proxy vote please download print and complete a proxy vote application form and send it to us at the address given below.
+If you would like a proxy vote please complete a proxy vote application form.

 Alternatively, e-mail email@example.com or call the Electoral Services team on 01793 464601 and ask for a form to be posted to you.